 Ten teams make it a bit more difficult by opting for some form of their nickname with “football”.
 However, these teams use a standard team name in their account titles so they pop up in Twitter’s search:

-For various reasons, these five teams use more obscure team handles but they do come up in Twitter’s search using a logical team name.
+For various reasons, these five teams use more obscure team handles but they do come up in Twitter’s search using the full team name.

 Army’s re-brand emphasizing West Point adds “WP” and an underscore to team handles across the department.
-Mississippi State’s branding campaign uses “HailState” to begin team account handles.
 Michigan (UMich) and Louisville (UofL) employ a similar strategy.

-These three teams are the most difficult to discover on Twitter.
-Arizona State, Northwestern and Washington State have relatively convoluted football handles.
-They also don’t use team names in the account titles.
-Northwestern is currently using multiple “W’s” as a promo in the name.
+Finally, these three teams are the most difficult to discover on Twitter.
+Arizona State, Mississippi State and Washington State have relatively convoluted football handles.
+They also don’t use full team names in their account titles.

-Unless you know exactly what to type, it’s more challenging to find these or tag on Twitter:
+Unless you know exactly what to type, it’s more challenging to find these teams or tag them on Twitter:

 We’ve specifically utilized Twitter’s internal search in this feature but Instagram and Facebook are similar.
 We often use Google’s more robust search engine to remind of us handles.
 It’s a stretch to expect recruits and casual fans do the same.